pf_lampadine2

 In this area, it is mainly the assessment ofESG Risk that influences the scores as the categories that feed into ESG Impact and Screening poorly match the concept of Transparency.

-Transparency to investors carries the greatest weight in our assessments, given the absence of a market standard and the objective difficulties for investors to find useful information.
+Transparency to investors carries the greatest weight in our assessments, given the absence of a market standard and the objective difficulties for investors to re-perceive useful information.

 Transparency to Society civil, public commitments to impact reduction, and collaborations with relevant Foundations and International Organizations complete the analysis(UNPRI, Global Compact, UNPRB)